wajeht/ankle/src/posts/broken-ankle-week-3-(03-08-24).md

 - **broken at:** 02/17/2024
 - **written at:** 03/08/2024

-it has been 21 days (3 weeks) since ankle was broken.
+It has been 21 days (3 weeks) since ankle was broken.

-## 📃 Summery
+## 📃 Summary

 A brief description of what happened.

 ## 📈 Progress

-- gains
+- what progress were made

 ## 😣 Pain

-- zero
+- pain level this week